IzanagiIzumi/Design-and-Analysis-of-Algorithms/Stack/README.md

 # Stack Data Structure (C++ Implementation)
+A stack is an ordered list in which the last element added is the first element retrieved or removed (Last-In, First-Out).

 ## Overview
 A **Stack** is a linear data structure that follows the **LIFO (Last In, First Out)** principle.